orbitmines/archive/projects/Writing - 2025. A Universal Language.md

     yield * this.traverse({ strategy })
   }

-  // TODO: Change strategy as a result of this function being applied.
   // TODO: Bidirectional opens up the problem that something can be -5, then + 3 steps ahead, yet not show up as the initial -2.
 How should this be handled?
   get bidirectional